Janghyun1230/classification/README.md

 - Batch norm is good (In tf.contrib.layers.batchnorm default decay is 0.999, but this not works well.
 I use 0.9 for decay.)
 - The deep is better than the fat network
 - Decaying learning rate is good (by factor 2 i.e. /=2)
-- Small batch size is efficient, but sometimes it is hard to train.
+- Small batch size is efficient(fast), but sometimes it is hard to train.